Studies suitable for exchange students

 - Click the study unit to see the description, content and learning outcomes.
 Please notice that the study units may have several implementations.
 Make sure to choose an implementation where the teaching language is English, the timing is appropriate and it is offered in the right campus.
 Some of the studies are online courses and we recommend not to choose more than 10 ECTS of online courses.
 In Laurea one ECTS credit corresponds to approximately 27 hours of work.

-- When you have found courses you would like to study, write down the code for the course and then check study schedules page to make sure your courses won't overlap.
+- When you have found courses you would like to study, write down the code for the course and then check the Timetable Engine page to make sure your courses won't overlap.

 Double Degree students